Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Particle description of ice floes

-Consider colliding ice floes with the geometry of cylinders.
+Specifically, consider colliding ice floes modeled as cylinders with motion in the $(x,y)$ plane.
 Given a system of $n$ floes, we denote by $r^i$ the radius and $h^i$ the thickness (or height) of the $i$-th floe with $i \in [n] := \{1,2, \cdots, n \}$.
 The radius and thickness characterize the floe size.
-In a realistic sea ice floe setting (particularly in marginal ice zones), the floe size often follow a power law distribution \cite{stern2018seasonal}, while the floe thickness distribution follows a Gamma distribution (see, for example, \cite{thorndike1975thickness, bourke1987sea, toppaladoddi2015theory} for the Arctic region and \cite{toyota2011size} for the Antarctic region).
+In a realistic sea ice floe setting, the floe size has been observed to follow a power law distribution \cite{stern2018seasonal}, while the floe thickness distribution follows a Gamma distribution (see, for example, \cite{thorndike1975thickness, bourke1987sea, toppaladoddi2015theory} for the Arctic region and \cite{toyota2011size} for the Antarctic region).
 The mass of the $i$-th floe is $m^i=\rho_{ice}\pi (r^i)^2 h^i$, where the constant $\rho_{ice}$ is the density of sea ice floes.
 We assume that the mass of each floe does not change over time (thus, no melting, freezing, or fracturing).
-We denote by $I^i=m^i(r^i)^2$ the moment of inertia.
+We denote by $I^i$ the moment of inertia.
 The floe position is denoted by $\bfx^i=(x^i,y^i)^T$ and the floe velocity is $\bfv^i=(u^i,v^i)^T$.
-We denote the floe angular location as $\theta^i$ and angular velocity as $ \omega^i\hat{\bfs{z}}$.
+We denote the floe angular displacement as $\theta^i$ and angular velocity as $ \omega^i\hat{\bfs{z}}$.
 Herein, $\hat{\bfs{z}}$ is the unit vector along the $z$-axis (perpendicular to the $(x,y)$ plane).
 We consider the angular velocity as a scalar in this dimension and omit the multiplication of $\hat{\bfs{z}}$ for simplicity.
 Thus, if the result of the cross product is a vector along the $z$-axis, we consider it as a $z$-value scalar as in \eqref{dem_t} and \eqref{dem_w} below.

-Lastly, let $\bfu = \bfu(x,y)$ be the given ocean surface velocity.
-The governing equations of rotating-colliding sea ice floe dynamics are given by Newton's equations:
+Let $\bfu = \bfu(x,y)$ be the given ocean surface velocity.
+The governing equations of rotating-colliding sea ice floe dynamics are given by Newton's equation such that \cite{damsgaard2018application,deng2024particle}

 where $|\cdot|$ is the $\ell^2$-norm and